This Stained Glass Christmas Photo Ornament is a fun project to do with your kids, use their artwork to make this beautiful stained glass effect!

 Mod Podge (I prefer matte)

-1. The first thing I did, which I don’t have a picture of, was to lay one of the ornaments down on my scanner and scan it as is.
+1. The first thing I did was to lay one of the ornaments down on my scanner and scan it as is.
 Then I cleaned it up in photoshop until I had a basic line drawing that matched the ornament shape.
 If you don’t have a scanner and/or photoshop, then I would suggest you use tracing paper to trace the shapes on the ornament and then cut those out and use them as stencils.